 - Educate yourself about financing options beginning in the summer before you apply to health professions programs.
 This includes researching Fee Assistance Programs that can provide financial support for various aspects of your application such as MCAT or DAT preparation and school applications.
 Be open-minded, thorough, and persistent.

-- Have a frank discussion with your family regarding ability and willingness to provide financial support to you in medical school.
+- Have a frank discussion with your family regarding ability and willingness to provide financial support to you during your health profession studies.

-- Gauge the quality of financial aid offered by medical schools by reviewing their websites and asking financial aid officials for data such as the details below.
+- Gauge the quality of financial aid offered by schools by reviewing their websites and asking financial aid officials for data such as the details below.
 Most such information is listed on schools' websites but you can and should ask for more details especially after you have received an admission offer.